flowlogix/hazelcast-issues/README.md

 Tests Hz issues

 ## Cache Tester
-By default, it connects to clients on ports 5710-5730
+By default, it connects to members on ports 5710-5730

 To run from Maven: `mvn -Prun test` (default port, 5710)